koderholic/custodial-wallet-processor/README.md

 ## Dependency

 It needs a mysql db.
-Db name and db server location can be configured in the config.yml file
+Db name and db server location can be configured in the config.yml file, see sample in config-default.yaml

 ## Running Tests